• 11+ entrance examinations (Westminster, Rugby School, Oundle, King's Canterbury, Harrow, etc)

 • The long-form Level 3 'Extended Project' qualification taken by some A-Level students (EdExcel, OCR)

-I have tutored students in English for the past five years at a range of levels from pre-11+ work through to undergraduate and some graduate work.
-I have worked with students with widely different abilities, from foreign students looking to improve their vocabulary ahead of their 11+ exam, through to 15-year-olds struggling to pass their GCSEs, and on to some of the brightest undergraduates in the country.
+I have tutored students in English for the past five years at a range of levels from pre-11+ work through to postgraduate work.
+I work with students with widely different abilities, from foreign students looking to improve their vocabulary ahead of their 11+ exam, through to 15-year-olds struggling to pass their GCSEs, and on to some of the brightest undergraduates in the country.
 I particularly enjoy working with younger students preparing for their 11+, 13+, and 16+ entrance examinations as I have extensive experience of successful coaching in this area.
-In the past I have spent a year in China teaching English to students aged 15-19.

-I was born in Brighton, and after attending Vinehall Preparatory School in Robertsbridge I studied English Literature (A), History (A), and Maths (B) at A-Level, as well as gaining distinction in the now-obsolete Advanced Extension Award for English Literature.
-I then took a year out to teach English to Chinese students at Yuexiu Languages School in Zhejiang province.
+I was born in Brighton, and grew up on the south coast.
+After attending Vinehall Preparatory School in Robertsbridge I studied English Literature, History, and Maths at A-Level, and took what was then the Advanced Extension Award for English Literature - students today do something similar with the 'EPQ' award.
+I then took a year out to teach English to Chinese students at Yuexiu Languages School in Zhejiang province before resuming studies at university.

-My own approach involves clearly establishing what each student's needs and goals are - whether that's getting into their first choice school at 11+ or 13+, like Westminster or Harrow or Cheltenham, or, later in life, pushing an A-Level grade up from an A to an A*.
-In practice this usually involves an initial class in which I gauge the student's needs through conversation and a variety of tests.
-From there, with patience and empathy, I will set out clear expectations for a programme of study.
-This programme of study is revised as the student and I progress.
+I begin by clearly establishing a student's goals - whether that's getting into their first choice school at 11+ or 13+, like Westminster or Harrow or Cheltenham, or, later in life, pushing an A-Level grade up from an A to an A*.
+From there, I develop an individual programme of study, which is revised as the student progresses.
 Often a student will want ongoing support (for their coursework, or to improve their critical thinking) but will also have specific goals, such as learning the conventions of letter-writing, studying a particular text, or submitting an assignment.

-Through giving years of one-on-one tutorials at various levels I have found the most important learning tool is to kindle the students own interest and love of their subject.
+The most important learning tool is to kindle the student's own interest and love of their subject.
 I am passionate about English, and enjoy discovering that excitement in new students!
 Confidence is often vital for this, so I encourage students to realise the value of their own ideas by giving thoughtful feedback, and creating a supportive relationship.
 This helps students to discover their own questions about a text or a point of grammar, and gently guides their natural intellectual creativity and curiosity.

 What I do when I am not tutoring